PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.5

+* Warning if using `/mines set area` and volume is over 20k in size.
+Could possibly be an error.

+* ladder commands

+* global virtual mine:  To apply mine commands & blockEvents to all other mines.

+* TP cooldowns - for /mines tp
+  - Take a look at how essentialsX deals with it

-* Issue with `/ranks autoConfigure` if Mines module is disabled.
+DONE * Issue with `/ranks autoConfigure` if Mines module is disabled.
 Gets a NPE, which is not surprising.
 Note: line number is from v3.2.4 so does not match source anymore.
 [21:00:38 WARN]: Caused by: java.lang.NullPointerException
 [21:00:38 WARN]:        at tech.mcprison.prison.spigot.SpigotPlatform.getModuleElementCount(SpigotPlatform.java:1077)
 [21:00:38 WARN]:        at tech.mcprison.prison.ranks.commands.RanksCommands.autoConfigureRanks(RanksCommands.java:202)